edgexfoundry/app-service-configurable/snap/README.md

 In addition to instructing the service to read a different configuration file, the profile will also be used to name the service when it registers itself to the system.

-**Note** - currently the only two profiles available for Ireland (2.0) are http-export and mqtt-export.
+**Note** - currently the only two profiles available for Jakarta (2.1) are http-export and mqtt-export.

 ## Service Environment Configuration Overrides
 **Note** - all of the configuration options below must be specified with the prefix: 'env.'